 The USC and PRSI are not taken into account when calculating how much you can claim.
 However, most people who have been living and working full-time in Ireland over the past four years will likely have paid more than enough income tax to fully qualify for the scheme.

-The Help-to-Buy Scheme is schedule to run until 31 December 2019 thought there is talk of the Government extending the scheme.
+The Help-to-Buy Scheme is scheduled to run until 31 December 2021 having been extend by the Government in the 2020 Budget.

 Any first-time buyer of a newly built home can apply for a tax refund under the Help-to-Buy Incentive.
 BUT if one applicant is a first-time buyer and another applicant is not, you cannot apply for the grant.
 Also, to qualify as a first-time buyer under the scheme, you must not have previously purchased, built or inherited a home with any other person.

 Only newly built homes and self-builds are included in the scheme.
 Conversions and restorations of old or derelict homes do not qualify, but conversion of a non-domestic building for residential use may qualify.